datagig/Doctor-Cyber/README.md

 ### Hi there 👋
 ![Carlos_Catacoli_Headshot__New_York__(IMG0757)](https://user-images.githubusercontent.com/65633642/166110390-4e6bc7a0-8e6e-4e7b-8c36-1ed49b605bdd.jpg)

+Carlos Catacoli (Doctor Cyber) is an IBM certified cybersecurity analyst and business professional.
+His skills include JavaScript, React, Svelte, Vue, Sass plus frameworks like Bootstrap and tools that can make you a faster, more efficient developer.
+He approaches teaching with a clear and practical style which can help you improve your skills through real-world exercises and projects.

+As the Director of NAME, Carlos managed a network of radio and TV station websites on the East Coast.
+He designed large newspaper sites and created interactive projects/games for the NAME.

 <!--
 **Doctor-Cyber/Doctor-Cyber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.